phill-holland/neurodiversity-accommodations-cheat-sheet/MEETINGS.md

         Some people may also be on holiday or sick and need to catch-up when they return.

         Do not wait for people to ask you for a copy of the recording, ensuring it has been published visibly to the appropriate people.

+        The appropriate people may include all those who attended the meeting, those who were invited but missed it, and anybody else who may be able to contribute further to the goal of the meeting, sharing can take place on a platform such as Slack or Microsoft Teams.

 - [ ] Enabled text chat options